Bodigrim/cabal-add/README.md

 ```
 $ cabal-add --help
-Usage: cabal-add [-f|--cabal-file FILE] [-c|--component ARG] DEP
+Usage: cabal-add [-f|--cabal-file FILE] ARGS

   Extend build-depends from the command line

 Available options:
   -f,--cabal-file FILE     Cabal file to edit in place (tries to detect Cabal
                            file in current folder if omitted).
-  -c,--component ARG       Package component to update (the main library, if
+  ARGS                     Optional package component (wildcards such as 'exe',
-                           omitted).
-Wildcards such as 'exe', 'test' or 'bench'
+                           'test' or 'bench' are supported) to update, followed
-                           are supported.
+                           by a non-empty list of package(s) to add to
-  DEP                      Package(s) to add to build-depends section.
-Version
+                           'build-depends' section.
+Version bounds can be
-                           bounds can be provided as well, use quotes to escape
+                           provided as well, use quotes to escape comparisons
-                           comparisons from your shell.
+                           from your shell.
 E. g., 'foo < 0.2'.
 ```

 `cabal-add` does not have limitations of